-Unit 1 Unit 2 Unit 3 Unit 4 Share How does drama promote shared understandings of the human experience?
-Reflect How is drama shaped to reflect lived experience?
-Challenge How can we use drama to challenge our understanding of humanity?
-Transform How can you transform dramatic practice? • Contemporary performance
+Unit 1 Unit 2 Unit 3 Unit 4 Share How does drama promote shared understandings of the human experience? • cultural inheritances of storytelling • oral history and emerging practices Reflect How is drama shaped to reflect lived experience?
+Realism, including Magical Realism, Australian Gothic associated conventions of styles and texts Challenge How can we use drama to challenge our understanding of humanity?
+Theatre of Social Comment, including Theatre of the Absurd and Epic Theatre Transform How can you transform dramatic practice?
+Contemporary performance associated conventions of styles and texts inherited texts as stimulus a range of linear and non-linear forms associated conventions of styles and texts --- -- --